richimorales13/secure_message_exchange_system/README.md

 3) Run receiving_app.py to decrypt a message from a file
 4) Run sending_app.py to encrypt a file for sending or encrypt a provided message.
 Output is saved to messagetosend.txt.

-Note:
-userid = firstname in lowercase
+Note: userid = firstname in lowercase.
+This is to match a certificate found in the keystore folder.